taraspos/gae-workshop/level1/README.md

     - Grant owner permissions to a service account for the Project:
       `gcloud projects add-iam-policy-binding ${PROJECT_ID} --member serviceAccount:terraform@${PROJECT_ID}.iam.gserviceaccount.com --role roles/owner`

-    **Terraform is not installed in the Cloud Shell environment, so it is up to you where to perform this steps, Cloud Shell is still preffered, but you will need to use console based text editors like `vim`, `emacs`, `nano` or [Cloud Shell editor](https://cloud.google.com/shell/docs/features#code_editor) which is very similar to Visual Studio Code.
-If you can't use them, better stick to your laptop.
+    **Terraform is not installed in the Cloud Shell environment ([official installation guide](https://www.terraform.io/intro/getting-started/install.html)), so it is up to you where to perform this steps, Cloud Shell is still preffered, but you will need to use console based text editors like `vim`, `emacs`, `nano` or [Cloud Shell editor](https://cloud.google.com/shell/docs/features#code_editor) which is very similar to Visual Studio Code.
+If you can't use them, better stick to your laptop.**

     - Download and unzip terraform in Cloud Shell:
     `wget https://releases.hashicorp.com/terraform/0.11.11/terraform_0.11.11_linux_amd64.zip && unzip terraform_0.11.11_linux_amd64.zip`